iewnfod/CAIE_Code/README.md

   - `gitee`: If you have an Internet connection issue to GitHub, please use this as a mirror source in China Mainland.

 - `branch`
-  - `master`: The latest version of CPC, this may contain many untested functions.
   - `nightly`: This branch will update once a day.
 Early adopters can try this branch, please actively report the issue.
   - `stable`: Updates are slow, but the most stable.
+  - `dev`: The latest version of CPC, this may contain many untested functions.

   > In a developer mod, your remote will not be changed by config and the branch will be locked in `master`.